stefanycos/spring-boot-microservices/README.md

 * **Product-Service:** storage of products containing its images, that are sent to Amazon S3 through S3-Service,Implemented using [Netflix Hystrix](https://github.com/Netflix/Hystrix/wiki) for fault tolerance and MongoDB as database.

+#### Requests
+* Some sample requests for each service is available in Postman Collection file.